 Results show little change in groundwater sustainability indicators when compared to the current conditions described in the GSP.
 WY 2020 was classified as dry-normal.
 Groundwater elevations decreased slightly in WY 2020, with most wells showing elevations above their minimum thresholds but still below their measurable objectives.
-Change in groundwater storage, as measured by pumping, increased from WY 2019 and WY 2020 and was greater than the minimum threshold.
+Change in groundwater storage, as measured by pumping, exceeded the minimum threshold since pumping increased from WY 2019 to WY 2020.
 Seawater continued to intrude into the Subbasin in WY 2020.
 Groundwater quality data showed no exceedances of minimum thresholds.
 No new subsidence data were available for WY 2020; however, negligible subsidence was observed in 2019, the most recent date of measurement.
 Finally, insufficient data exists to estimate depletion of interconnected surface water; however, the SVBGSA plans to fill data gaps during GSP implementation to allow estimates of surface water depletion.